hyperspy/hyperspy/doc/user_guide/getting_started.rst

 =========   =============================

-To close all the figures type:
+To close all the figures run the following command:

 .. code-block:: python